 Wash your hands – good hygiene is essential for successful cloning.

 Take cuttings from the base of the plant, as they aren’t as essential as the top branches from a production point of view.
-Try and visualise where the roots will grow.
+Try and visualize where the roots will grow.
 Ensure there are a couple of nodes above the top of the cutting so that it is long enough.
 Choose a branch which is sufficiently large as to have at least six inches remaining and with a remaining pair of leaves so that it can regrow.

 Cut the branch at a 45-degree angle – in the same way as you would prepare cut flowers before placing them in a glass of water.
 The principle is the same – to encourage as much water absorption as possible.